graham-walker/youtube-dl-react-viewer/README.md

 8. (Optional) In order to run the web app automatically after startup or after a system reboot you must configure PM2.
 See these resources for help configuring PM2 on [Linux/MacOS](https://pm2.keymetrics.io/docs/usage/startup/#saving-current-processes) and [Windows](https://stackoverflow.com/questions/42758985/windows-auto-start-pm2-and-node-apps)

 ## Running in Docker
-As of release 1.1.0 youtube-dl-react-viewer supports Docker containers.

 1. Clone the youtube-dl-react-viewer repository `git clone https://github.com/graham-walker/youtube-dl-react-viewer`

 2. Set the working directory to `./youtube-dl-react-viewer`

-3. To select the version of the release you want to install run `git checkout tags/v1.1.1`
+3. To select the version of the release you want to install run `git checkout tags/v1.2.1`

 4. Specify the Docker container's environment variables by editing the `environment:` option inside of `docker-compose.yaml`
     - The web app will not start if the values for the environment variables `SUPERUSER_PASSWORD` and `JWT_TOKEN_SECRET` are their default values.
 A full list of supported variables is shown in the [section below](#configuring-environment-variables)